How to Enable Dark Mode on Zoom

 To turn the online Zoom appearance to a darker color, do the following:

-Open Google Chrome on your computer.
-Go to https://zoom.us.
+- Open Google Chrome on your computer and go to https://zoom.us

+- Now open a new tab in Google Chrome, copy this link into the address bar and hit enter: chrome://flags/#enable-force-dark.
 This will open the page with experimental options for Google Chrome.
-Here you will see that the Force Dark Mode for Web Contents option is highlighted in yellow.
+Here you will see that the Auto Dark Mode for Web Contents option is highlighted in yellow.

-Now it is time to restart Chrome.
-You do it by simply closing all the active Chrome windows.
+- Now it is time to restart Chrome.
+You do it by simply clicking on the Relaunch button at the bottom right corner of the page.
 Before you do, be sure to save any work you might have in the windows and tabs that you have opened.

 To revert back to the normal mode for Zoom and other websites, simply follow the steps above.
 The only difference this time will be in Step 9.
 Here you have to change the Enabled with selected inversion of everything value to Default.